 Turn off the power

 Water and electricity are a dangerous mix, so you don’t want to be wading through water that is charged.
 The top priority is to turn off the main breaker in your electrical panel.
 If you can’t get to it, try to find the main power shut off outside your home.
-You can also call an electrician to assist if needed.
+You can also call a professional in busted pipe repair.

 Shut off the water supply